-ICT are currently developing Payroll functionality that will allow the Levy to be charged as a separate pay element against each individual employee record, regardless of whether the staff member is externally funded by a research award or not.
+ICT have developed Payroll functionality that allows the Levy to be charged as a separate pay element against each individual employee record, regardless of whether the staff member is externally funded by a research award or not.

-It is expected that Payroll costs will include a separate pay element for the Levy from 1st August 2017 at the latest (date to be confirmed).
-Until then, the Levy will be met via an institutional charge.
+Payroll costs will include a separate pay element for the Levy from 1st August 2017.
+Prior to this, the Levy was met centrally by the College.

 5) Award Management

-There will be a financial impact on existing awards because the Levy will eventually be included in future payroll costs charged to projects, even if there is no provision for this in the original budgets.
+There will be a financial impact on existing awards because the Levy is included in the payroll costs of all employees charged directly to research projects, even if there is no provision for this in the original budgets.
 The Levy costs will have to be met by moving funds between budget headings (if allowable by the Funder) or met by the Department.

-If a specific funder does not meet the Levy, the associated costs will have to be manually removed from salary costs before they are claimed.
-Once a separate Levy pay element has been created on the Payroll system, further ICT development will be required to identify the pay element in relevant salary reports.
+If a specific funder does not meet the Levy, the associated amounts will have to be manually removed from the salary costs before they are claimed.
+The Levy is calculated as a separate pay element on the Payroll system and will be included in the “RS Salary Breakdown” report in Discoverer.